rastislavpapco/django-shop-catalog/README.md

  Accepts JSON body described on top of this page.
 * /catalog/{model_type}/ - Get list of all model instances.
 * /catalog/{model_type}/{model_id}/ - Get specific model instance.

+## Tests
+There are some unit tests provided for the application.
+To run the tests, run following command:

+`python manage.py test`